-From increasing tension on the Korean Peninsula, to the acts of Russian aggression in the sovereign country of Ukraine, the world has become an increasingly dangerous place for freedom and democracy.
 While much of the power to conduct foreign affairs is granted to the president by the U.S. Constitution, Congress can and should still shape foreign policy and play a vital role in ensuring the world remains a safe place and that our citizens are protected from harm.

 For example, Congress maintains control over the “purse strings” and funds our national defense and foreign assistance.
 As a member of the House Appropriations Committee, I have had the opportunity to see firsthand how foreign assistance is used to support American values all over the world.
-On average, about one percent of foreign aid is provided as direct budget support (cash) to foreign governments.
-The remainder of aid is given in the form of expert technical advice, training, equipment, vaccines, food, educational exchanges and applied research.
-Much of the work done by America and its citizens internationally is crucial to lifting developing countries out of poverty and promoting long-term development.
+On average, only about one percent of foreign aid is provided as direct budget support to foreign governments.
+In fact, most aid is given in the form of expert technical advice, training, equipment, vaccines, food, educational exchanges and applied research.
+Much of the work done by America and its citizens internationally is crucial to lifting developing countries out of disease and poverty, promoting long-term development and building important relationships.

-Additionally, through the appropriations process, Congress can help ensure that funding goes to countries to build stability and counter international threats.
+Additionally, through the appropriations process, Congress can help ensure that funding goes to countries to build stability and counter a variety of international threats, such as terrorism, illegal drugs, and infectious disease.
 Approximately 1.3 percent of the total federal budget is designated for foreign assistance from all federal sources.
 Aid that promotes global prosperity, democracy and rule of law, economic growth and humanitarian interests reflects American values and global leadership.